 - Psychosocial Aspects of Health: In this unit you’ll gain an understanding of the sociological and psychological theories which underpin human behaviour and change.

-- Research Methodologies 1: You’ll discover, understand and work effectively with scientific information, such as effective literature searching, and for designing, collecting and analysing/interpreting data sets gathered from original research studies.
+- Research Methodologies 1: You’ll gain the skills required for effective literature searching, and for designing, collecting and analysing/interpreting data sets gathered from original research studies.

 - Human Anatomy & Physiology: You’ll look at the functional anatomy and physiology of the principle tissues and organ systems of the human body.